chef-partners/omnibus-marketplace/README.md

 # Marketplace specific documentation
 documentation.url = 'http://myorg.com/docs'

-# The amount of nodes this Chef server is licensed for
+# The amount of nodes the license includes
 license.count '25'

 # The billing type
 license.type 'fixed'

 # Which role the instance is supposed to play
-role 'aio' # or 'server'
+role 'aio' # or 'server' or 'automate'

 # Which Cloud Platform the instance is running on
-platform 'aws'
+platform 'aws' # or 'azure'

 # Default user for cloud-init
 user 'ec2-user'